dustinpfister/blog_posts/_posts/threejs-vector3-lerp.md

 ## 3 - Animation examples

-In order to really gain a good sense of what the lerp method is all about I should work out at least a few if not more animation examples.
+In order to really gain a good sense of what the lerp method is all about I should work out at least a few if not more animation examples. these are then examples in which I am using the vector3 lerp method, but also many other tools to create animation loop projects.
+There is atrting out with simple ones, but then also exploring all kinds of other use case examples with this feature of the library.

 ### 3.1 - Basic animation loop example